downtowndev/ReminderTextWebsite/privacy.md

 To facilitate account creation and logon process.
 If you choose to link your account with us to a third party account (such as your Google or Facebook account), we use the information you allowed us to collect from those third parties to facilitate account creation and logon process for the performance of the contract.
 See the section below headed "HOW DO WE HANDLE YOUR SOCIAL LOGINS" for further information.

 To send you marketing and promotional communications.
-We and/or our third party marketing partners may use the personal information you send to us for our marketing purposes, if this is in accordance with your marketing preferences.
+We may use the personal information you send to us for our marketing purposes, if this is in accordance with your marketing preferences.
 You can opt-out of our marketing emails at any time (see the "WHAT ARE YOUR PRIVACY RIGHTS" below).
+No mobile information will be shared with third parties/affiliates for marketing/promotional purposes.
+All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties.

 To send administrative information to you.
 We may use your personal information to send you product, service and new feature information and/or information about changes to our terms, conditions, and policies.